 We have much more than the Chinese Takeaway for which to thank them.
 Paper money began here in China, along with gunpowder and credit banking.
 Where might China be now if it wasn’t for the authoritarianism of Chairman Mao?
 Perhaps without Mao, China would boast at least as many golf courses as the USA, but the reality is that golf outside Hong Kong is a relatively new sport and the Republic's golfing heritage reaches back only a few decades.

 Nevertheless, China has the world’s biggest golf club at Mission Hills, perched high on the Hong Kong border.
-This 216-hole super club has twelve courses (seven at Shenzhen and five at Dongguan), all of which have been designed by world-renowned architects from five continents.
-Els, Faldo, Norman, Duval, Ozaki, Leadbetter, Olazábal and Nicklaus have all signed their name indelibly at Mission Hills.
+This 216-hole super club has twelve courses (seven at Shenzhen and five at Dongguan), all of which have been designed by world-renowned architects from five continents, with Els, Faldo, Norman, Duval, Ozaki, Leadbetter, Olazábal and Nicklaus all signing their name indelibly at Mission Hills.

-We last updated our China Top 50 rankings in December 2017.
+We last updated our China Top 60 rankings in March 2020.
 Click the link to read the story.